-- (1) The purpose of the medium density residential zone code is to provide for medium density multiple dwellings supported by community uses and small-scale services and facilities that cater for local residents. - (2) Mareeba Shire Council's purpose of the Medium density residential zone code is to facilitate medium residential densities and a diversity of housing which caters for a range of households in locations which are proximate to town centres, community facilities and open space.

-Small lot housing is facilitated and medium density development may include Dual occupancy and Multiple dwelling development in the form of town houses, apartments and units.

-- (3) The purpose of the code will be achieved through the following overall outcomes: - Development provides a range of residential dwelling choices including Multiple dwellings in locations clustered around or near activity centres and transport networks; - (b) Development encourages and facilitates urban consolidation and the efficient use of physical and social infrastructure; - (c) Development is supported by employment nodes, community facilities and services, transport and commercial hubs where appropriate; Development provides and maintains a high level of amenity in the zone and is reflective of the desired character of the area; - (d) The scale and density of development facilitates an efficient land use pattern that supports safe and walkable neighbourhoods that are well connected to employment nodes, centres, open space and recreational areas, community services and educational opportunities; - (e) Other small-scale development that integrates personal employment and residential activities is encouraged, provided it complements local residential amenity; - (f) Development maintains a high level of residential amenity avoiding uses that introduce impacts associated with noise, hours of operation, traffic, advertising devices, visual amenity, privacy, lighting, odour and emissions; - (g) Non-residential development may be supported where such uses directly support the day to day needs of the immediate residential community; and - (h) Development responds to land constraints and mitigates any adverse impacts on adjacent land uses and the environment.
+- (1) The purpose of the medium density residential zone code is to provide for medium density multiple dwellings supported by community uses and small-scale services and facilities that cater for local residents. - (2) Mareeba Shire Council's purpose of the Medium density residential zone code is to facilitate medium residential densities and a diversity of housing which caters for a range of households in locations which are proximate to town centres, community facilities and open space. - Small lot housing is facilitated and medium density development may include Dual occupancy and Multiple dwelling development in the form of town houses, apartments and units. - (3) The purpose of the code will be achieved through the following overall outcomes: - Development provides a range of residential dwelling choices including Multiple dwellings in locations clustered around or near activity centres and transport networks; - (b) Development encourages and facilitates urban consolidation and the efficient use of physical and social infrastructure; - (c) Development is supported by employment nodes, community facilities and services, transport and commercial hubs where appropriate; Development provides and maintains a high level of amenity in the zone and is reflective of the desired character of the area; - (d) The scale and density of development facilitates an efficient land use pattern that supports safe and walkable neighbourhoods that are well connected to employment nodes, centres, open space and recreational areas, community services and educational opportunities; - (e) Other small-scale development that integrates personal employment and residential activities is encouraged, provided it complements local residential amenity; - (f) Development maintains a high level of residential amenity avoiding uses that introduce impacts associated with noise, hours of operation, traffic, advertising devices, visual amenity, privacy, lighting, odour and emissions; - (g) Non-residential development may be supported where such uses directly support the day to day needs of the immediate residential community; and - (h) Development responds to land constraints and mitigates any adverse impacts on adjacent land uses and the environment.

-Table 6.2.7.3A-Medium density residential zone code - For accepted development subjectto requirements and assessable development
+Table 6.2.7.3A-Medium density residential zone code - For accepted development subject to requirements and assessable development

-Performance outcomes Acceptable outcomes Complies Comments For accepted development su bject to requirements and ass sessable developme ent Height PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the development potential, with respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) site area and street frontage length.
-AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. n/a The application is for a boundary realignment to resolve an existing building encroachment.
-No new buildings are proposed by this application.
-Outbuildings and residential s cale PO2 Domestic outbuildings: (a) do not dominate the lot on which they are located; and (b) are consistent with the scale and character of development in the Medium density residential zone.
-AO2 Domestic outbuildings do not exceed: (a) 100m2 in gross floor area; and (b) 5.5 metres in height above natural ground level. n/a The application is for a boundary realignment to resolve an existing building encroachment.
-No new buildings are proposed by this application.
-Siting
+Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and assessable development Height Building height takes into consideration and respects he following: (a) the height of existing buildings on adjoining premises; (b) the development potential, with respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) site area and street frontage length.
+AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. n/a This application is for reconfiguring a lot - subdivision (1 into 2 lots).
+The application does not include any building work.
+Outbuildings and residential scale PO2 Domestic outbuildings: a) do not dominate the lot on which they are located; and b) are consistent with the scale and character of development in the Medium density residential zone.
+AO2 Domestic outbuildings do not exceed: (a) 100m2 in gross floor area; and (b) 5.5 metres in height above natural ground level. n/a This application is for reconfiguring a lot - subdivision (1 into 2 lots).
+The application does not include any building work.
+Siting 1